The factory doesn't need

 Records close the loop.

-Every production authorization is composed in the cloud, executed in tamper-resistant hardware at the factory, and returned as a production record.
-What crosses between them is a bounded, signed, revocable authorization — never key material.
-One closed loop across two organizations.
+Production authorizations are composed in the cloud, executed locally inside EdgeHSM hardware, and returned as operational records.
+What crosses organizational boundaries is a signed, bounded, revocable authorization — never key material.

 01 AUTHORIZE

-The OEM issues a production authorization — bound by version, factory, quota, and validity — and pushes it directly to the target EdgeHSM.
-No human courier, no email, no USB drive.
+The OEM issues a production authorization bound by version, factory, quota, and validity, then delivers it directly to the target EdgeHSM.

 02 Execution